-A cehd.gmu.edu 703-993-2080
+🕋 cehd.gmu.edu 🛂 703-993-2080

-COLLEGE OF HEALTH AND HUMAN SERVICES
+COLLEGE OF PUBLIC HEALTH

-The College of Health and Human Services (CHHS) is home to the Departments of Global and Community Health, Health Administration and Policy, Nutrition, and Social Work, and the School of Nursing.
+The College of Public Health (CPH), the first and only public health college in Virginia, is home to the Departments of Global and Community Health, Health Administration and Policy, Nutrition and Food Studies, and Social Work, and the School of Nursing.
 We are located in Peterson Family Health Sciences Hall, which includes a community clinic, state-of-the-art nursing simulation and health informatics labs, and a high-tech nutrition kitchen where students can practice the skills they are learning within the classroom.